How music for wellness is transforming health-focused businesses

 Research published in Pain Research and Management studying the effect of low-frequency sound stimulation of 40 Hz on patients with pain related to fibromyalgia found that the subjects experienced statistically and clinically significant improvements from the treatments.

-With important relevance for streaming music services for commercial use, a study just published in August 2022 found that the relief from acute pain provided by music was enhanced when the subjects were given the impression that they had control over the choice of music.
+Scientific studies continue to validate these outcomes.
+For example, a study published in August 2022 found that the relief from acute pain provided by music was enhanced when the subjects were given the impression that they had control over the choice of music.
 [14]

 The best music systems for businesses | Feed.fm